jmclay-epcc/VirusSim/README.md

 6. The players corrected stats are then placed in a larger dictionary that contains the stats of every connected player.

 7. This full dictionary is then sent back to the client.
-The script then sleeps for 1/120 seconds.
+The script then sleeps for some pre-defined period (currently 1/60 of a second).

 9. The while loop then starts over (see step 3 and onwards).